Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 This is probably the most common cause of hot flashes in women: our hormones.

-When we talk about hot flashes of hormonal origin, we tend to only think of menopause, which is indeed often implicated.
-But it is important to understand that there are actually 3 very distinct hormonal causes which will therefore lead to very different treatments.
+When we talk about hormonally-related hot flashes, we tend to think only of menopause, which is indeed often blamed.
+But it's important to understand that there are actually three very distinct hormonal causes, which will therefore lead to very different treatments.

 Hormonal hot flashes

 Hormonal fluctuations can cause many symptoms .
-And in particular, these famous hot flashes which can be the sign of different hormonal imbalances.
+These include those famous hot flashes, which can be a sign of various hormonal imbalances.

 Hyperthyroidism